Skip navigation

 Course summary

-Top 20 in the UK for the quality of teaching in the subject area of Drama, dance and cinematics.
+Top 20 in the UK for student satisfaction in the subject area of Drama, Dance & Cinematics

-With employability at the heart of our course, you’ll gain professional skills that focus on roles within in contemporary theatre and the wider creative sector, including performance, devising, programming, stage management, theatre production, digital technologies, and marketing and communications.
+With employability and creativity at the heart of our Theatre and Performance course, you’ll gain professional and artistic skills focused on roles within modern theatre and the wider creative sector.
+The degree will build your skills in performance, devising, programming, stage management, theatre production, digital technologies and marketing.

-• You'll participate in shows where every aspect of the production, front and back of house, is managed and presented by students.
+• Participate in shows where every aspect of the production, front and back of house, is managed and presented by students.

-• From our Canterbury Campus you’ll be able to experience the vibrant creative scenes in Canterbury, Margate, and Ramsgate, home to a variety of venues and international arts festivals.
-These often offer volunteering opportunities enabling you to get involved and widen your contacts.
+• Experience the vibrant creative scenes in Canterbury, Margate and Ramsgate, home to a variety of venues and international arts festivals offering volunteering opportunities.

 Specialist facilities

-• Studio 1 – is a modern studio equipped with theatre standard drapes, a lighting rig, and sound system.
-It contains a state-of-the-art professional standard technical booth for controlling lighting and sound, providing a superb view of the studio.
+• Studio 1 is a modern studio equipped with theatre-standard drapes, a lighting rig and a sound system.
+It also contains a professional-standard technical booth for controlling lighting and sound, providing a clear view of the studio.

-• Studio 2 – is a flexible space, equipped with sprung floor, mirrors, sound system and full soundproofing.
+• Studio 2 is a flexible space equipped with a sprung floor, mirrors, a sound system and full soundproofing.

 Modules